Volume functions of linear series: An example of a transcendental volume function

 \section{An example of a transcendental volume function}

-The aim of this section is to give an example of a four-fold $X$ such that the volume function $\textup{vol}_X$ is given by a transcendental function over an open subset of $N^1(X)_\R$.
-We utilize a construction of Cutkosky (see \cite{Cu86} or \cite[Chapter 2.3]{Laz04}).
+The aim of this section is to give an example of a four-fold $X$ where the volume function $\textup{vol}_X$ is given by a transcendental function over an open subset of $N^1(X)_\R$.
+We utilize a construction of Cutkosky (see \cite{Cu86} or \cite[Chapter 2.3]{Laz04}) which was also used in \cite{BKS} to produce a non-polynomial volume function (see also \cite{ELMNP}).

-Let $E$ be a general elliptic curve (that is, one without complex multiplication), and set $Y=E\times E$. \cite[Lemma 1.5.4]{Laz04} gives a full description of all the cones on $Y$.
-Let $f_1$, $f_2$ denote the divisor classes of the fibers of the projections $Y\to E$, and $\Delta$ the class of the diagonal, then
+Let $E$ be a general elliptic curve, i.e. without complex multiplication.
+Set $Y=E\times E$. \cite[Lemma 1.5.4]{Laz04} gives a full description of all the cones on $Y$.
+Let $f_1$, $f_2$ be the divisor classes of the fibers of the projections $Y\to E$, and $\Delta$ the class of the diagonal.
+Then

 Setting $H_1=f_1+f_2+\Delta$, $H_2=-f_1$ and $H_3=-f_2$, we define the vector bundle

 $\pi: X=\P (V)\to Y$ will be the four-fold of our interest.